 Education and Immersion

 Gonzales attributes her successful career transition to many factors.
-At the forefront is LLNL’s Education Assistance Program (EAP), which has enabled her to finish a B.S. at Cal State University’s East Bay (CSUEB) campus and begin a distance-learning M.S. program at Johns Hopkins.
-The EAP helps employees with tuition expenses toward certificate programs and academic degrees.
+At the forefront is LLNL’s Employee Tuition Assistance Program (ETAP), which has enabled her to earn a B.S. in statistics from Cal State East Bay (CSUEB) and an M.S. in data science from Johns Hopkins University.
+The ETAP helps employees with tuition expenses toward certificate programs and academic degrees.

-In February, Gonzales began learning about computer vision under the guidance of data scientist Sam Sakla.
+Next, Gonzales learned about computer vision under the guidance of data scientist Sam Sakla.
 She worked on image classification and segmentation problems, practiced training neural networks, and developed an ML algorithm to detect clouds in satellite imagery.

 Sakla elaborates, “This project allowed Cindy to perform exploratory analysis on a dataset, format the data so it can be used to train an ML algorithm, train the model, and evaluate its performance both qualitatively and quantitatively.
 Such deep neural networks are now being used ubiquitously across the Lab for many applications.”
 Of the Immersion Program, he adds, “Being involved in a project, coding, and performing the experiments is completely different from reading about data science and ML in a textbook.”